isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 - [Request a 1,000 NHR Top-up](https://forms.cloud.microsoft/e/Wp5SgwLpQx), valid for the duration of the project (max 3 requests per project, per year), or

-- [Request a One-off NHR allocation](https://forms.cloud.microsoft/e/Wp5SgwLpQx), valid for 1 month.
+- [Request a One-off NHR allocation](https://forms.cloud.microsoft/e/Wp5SgwLpQx), valid for 31 days from the date of allocation.
 You can request further One-off allocations once you've used your node hours or they've expired.
 One-off NHR are allocated on a first come, first served basis, when spare compute is available on the requested environment.

 | Service       | Default allocation | Top-up allocation | One-off allocation |